A guilty plea must be

 THE DEFENDANT: No.

-Defense Counsel: I think the Court may have — maybe you’re going to talk about it later, but there are Orders of Protection, are there not, pending now?
+Defense Counsel: I think the Court may have — maybe you’re going to

 THE COURT: Well, that would be a new offense.